© 2022 Ealing Council

 4.1.7.
 Not to do, or permit or suffer to be done, anything to injure the reputation of the Site, or anything which may constitute an offence under any statute, or any regulations made under any statute, or by the Council, or any other public authority, or to imperil any licence granted for the Site, or any insurance effected on it.

-4.1.8 In particular, to comply with all relevant health and safety legislation and Health and Safety Codes of Practice whilst at the Site and any reasonable instruction of the Council.
-The Licensee must submit to the Council a Health and Safety Risk Assessment and method statement specific to the Site.
+4.1.8.
+In particular, to comply with all relevant health and safety legislation and Health and Safety Codes of Practice whilst at the Site and any reasonable instruction of the Council.
+The Licensee must submit to the Council a Health and Safety Risk Assessment and Method Statement for the activities to be undertaken and if requested, these should be site specific.
 The Risk Assessment must be approved by the Council prior to the use of the Site by the Licensee.
+Specifically, the Licensee agrees to manage fire risk and electrical safety for the duration of the licence, and to provide reasonable assistance to comply with any legal obligations that may arise in connection with this Agreement (e.g., responding to a request under the Freedom of Information Act 2002).

 4.1.9.
 Not to permit or suffer any persons to enter or use the Site other than persons who are employees or agents of the Licensee engaged in the permitted use, or who are members of the cast of the licensed film or production.